Beast Stalker

-Beast Stalker (証人) is a 2008 Hong Kong action thriller film directed by Dante Lam (who also wrote the screenplay with Ng Wai-lun, and produced with Candy Leung and Cheung Hong-tat).
-The film stars Nicholas Tse, Nick Cheung, Zhang Jingchu and Liu Kai-chi.
+Beast Stalker (証人) is a 2008 Hong Kong action thriller film directed by Dante Lam (who also wrote the screenplay with Jack Ng, and produced with Candy Leung and Cheung Hong-tat).
+The film stars Nicholas Tse, Nick Cheung, and Zhang Jingchu.
 The film is about a traffic car accident that changes multiple people's lives forever.

 Plot

 Sergeant Tong Fei (Nicholas Tse) is a no-nonsense Hong Kong cop.
 One day during a police bust with his team who include Sun (Liu Kai Chi), Christy (Sherman Chung) and Michael (Derek Kok).
 During a raid, Sun is shot by a fleeing suspect due to an unreliable snitch and Michael failing to act during a door breach.
 Sun's bulletproof vest saves him from harm.
 Tong berates Michael and vows to have him transferred off the team.
 On the same day, Tong and Sun are called to investigate a car stolen by a crew of criminals who just finished committing a series of robberies.
 When Tong and Sun pursue them, they get into a serious car accident involving a passing Jeep who seriously cripples Sun.
 Tong shoots at the fleeing criminals, killing 2 of them and causing them to crash the hijacked car.
 The lead criminal falls into a coma.
 To Tong's horror, he discovers he also accidentally shot dead Yee, the elder daughter of public prosecutor and single mother Gao Min (Zhang Jingchu), who was placed in the trunk of their car when the criminals hijacked Gao's vehicle.
 Unable to handle the guilt, Tong succumbs to a fog of pain.
 Gao, meanwhile, pours all her love and attention to her younger daughter Ling.

 Three months later, the lead criminal Cheung Yat-tung (Philip Keung) awakens from his coma.
 Gao Min, who had been working hard on bringing him to justice, insists he stand trial immediately.
 However complications arise as Ling is suddenly kidnapped by a man seriously damaged in one eye known as Hung King (Nick Cheung) who does shady jobs for hire and has his own agenda.
 Gao is threatened by the kidnapper to change evidence for Cheung's trial to get him acquitted.
 Tong is once again thrust into a cat and mouse game to not only save Gao's other daughter but also as redemption from his past mistakes.